origedit/rottent/readme.md

 a program in rottent consists of ascii characters which separately perform small actions. unlike mouse, the language uses a hack to support variables with long names.

 date of conception - 19.08.2024

-to do:
-- good char input
-- find out what exit() does
-- why is the executable so big??

 ## description